-- US: National Standard Plumbing Code 2009, Section 8.7.
-Canada: National Plumbing Code of Canada 2010 in - Canada.
+US: Current edition of National Standard Plumbing Code

+Canada: Current edition of National Plumbing Code of Canada

 Electrostatic Discharge (ESD) Precautions Procedure

 FURNACE RELIABILITY HAZARD

 Failure to follow this caution may result in unit component damage.

 Electrostatic discharge can affect electronic components.
 Take precautions during furnace installation and servicing to protect the furnace electronic control.
 Precautions will prevent electrostatic discharges from personnel and hand tools which are held during the procedure.
 These precautions will help to avoid exposing the control to electrostatic discharge by putting the furnace, the control, and the person at the same electrostatic potential.